American Association of Special Districts Logo, with blue font and a bold yellow line aligned to the left.

 ply custom CSS to this text in the module Advanced settings.

-Library Session: The Importance of Community Collaboration
+Library Session (Thursday): The Importance of Community Collaboration

 More information coming soon!